republik/plattform/packages/styleguide/src/components/Editor/docs/index.md

 ### Structure

 A `structure` is an array of `NodeTemplate`.
 Each `NodeTemplate` specifies the type of the element (single element or an array of them) and whether the element is unique or can be repeated.
+It also tells us which is the main element of the construct.
+That's useful for deleting and converting nodes.

-The normalisation automatically make sure that the constraints are enforced.
+Example: the image node of a figure is the main node of the figure structure (image + caption).
+If the writer deletes the image, the whole figure gets removed.

 `figureCaption` is a good example: